redmic-project/postgres-postgres-exporter/README.md

 # Postgres Exporter

-Deployment of a PostgresSQL metric exporter for Prometheus
+Deployment of a PostgreSQL metric exporter for Prometheus